The Pros and Cons of Cloth Diapers

 Pros and Cons of Cloth Diapering

-Before choosing cloth diapers over disposable diapers, you should know the pros and cons of cloth diapering.
-Once you go through this list, I’m confident you will not be afraid to cloth diaper!
+Before choosing cloth diapers over disposable diapers, you should know the pros and cons of cloth diapering and if they’re a good fit for your family.

-There are some pretty great positives to choosing to use cloth diapers for your baby, including:
+There are some pretty great advantages to choosing to use cloth diapers for your baby, including:

 1. Cloth Diapers Can Save You a Ton of Money

-I bet you didn’t realize just how much money you could save by switching from disposable diapers to cloth diapers!
+You might not realize how much money you could save by switching from disposable diapers to cloth diapers!

 The good news is that you can save money by not buying the most expensive cloth diapers immediately and only buying what you need.
 However, you may run a few extra loads of laundry if you don’t get enough.